VA00/SymbolicRegressionPackage/README.md

 Main functions are:

-RandomExpression[] - generates random mathematical formula [implemented using random-walk string-rewrite approach] EnumerateExpressions[] - lists all expressions [implemented recursively; this limits searach to level 4 at most due to memory-hungry functions, stack machine method to be implemented soon]
+RandomExpression[] - generates random mathematical formula [implemented using random-walk string-rewrite approach] EnumerateExpressions[] - lists all expressions [implemented recursively; this limits search to level 4 at most due to memory-hungry functions, stack machine method to be implemented soon]

 Some simple examples and applications are presented in SymbolicRegreessionPackage_Examples.nb notebook.

-NOTE: constants are good functions, random generator do not care what you expect!
+NOTE: constants are also proper functions, random generator do not care what you expect!